 Under Section 504, Subpart E Postsecondary Education, of the 1973 Rehabilitation Act and the Americans with Disabilities Act, institutions of higher education must provide reasonable accommodations to a student’s known disability and may not deny equal access to the institution’s programs, courses, and activities.
 For a number of students with disabilities, simultaneously listening to lectures and taking notes is extremely difficult.
 Recording class lectures is a reasonable accommodation for students who have registered with the Office of Student Accessibility and Disability Services and whose documentation determine this as an appropriate accommodation.

-- Recordings of lectures are only for the student’s personal use in study and preparation related to the course.
+- Recordings of lectures are intended for the student’s personal use in studying and preparing for the course.

-- The student may not share these recordings with any other person without the consent of the lecturer.
+- The student may not share these recordings with any other person without the lecturer's consent.

-- The student may not publish or quote the lecture or post the lecture on-line without the written consent of the lecturer.
+- The student may not publish, quote, or post photos or content of the lecture online without the lecturer's written consent.

 - The student must sign an agreement with the OSSADS before lectures can be recorded and must be registered as a student with a disability.